presslabs/toplytics/src/README.txt

 == Changelog ==

 = 4.0 =
+**Upgrade Notification**: Please TEST this new version of Toplytics on your development site before upgrading!
+You might need to update your custom template file or change some settings inside the new settings page.

-Complete rewrite of the plugin for better code management and better maintenability.
+This version is a complete rewrite of the plugin for better code management and better maintenability.

-- Improved code structure;
-- Added tests;
-- More bug fixes;
+Please read our FAQ: https://www.presslabs.com/code/toplytics/how-to-use-toplytics/ You can see a list of fixed issues that came with this complete rewrite here: https://github.com/presslabs/toplytics/pull/128

 = 3.2 =
 Simplify the auth process using our own API keys.